6 Insane Places We Can’t Believe People Actually Live

-The super weird deserted capital city in Burma
+1. The super weird deserted capital city in Burma

 Naypyidaw is on the list of our insane living places because it’s four times larger than London, and six times larger than New York.
 The capital boasts 20 lane roads, high-speed wifi, and modern hotels and malls.
 Burma insists that one million people live there, but in reality it’s a ghost town.

-These children growing up in prison in Bolivia
+2.These children growing up in prison in Bolivia

-The San Pedro prison in La Paz, Bolivia, was made famous when a British inmate began giving tours to travelers in the city.
-The prison drew visitors because it is so unique.
-Most notably, there are no cells.
-Instead, the prisoners here have to buy their own apartments.
-The prison is an entire self contained city, with restaurants, a real estate system, businesses, and even one of the most active cocaine plants in the country.
+This isn’t just any prison though, San Pedro is unlike any other in the word.
+Most notably, there are no cells. and instead the prisoners have to buy their own apartments.
+The prison is also an entire self contained city, with restaurants, a real estate system, businesses, and even one of the most active cocaine facorties in the country.

 Grouping children in with inmates is definitely one of the most insane living places we’ve ever heard of.
 Kids and wives live together with their inmate fathers in the San Pedro prison, leaving during the day for school or work but returning every night to sleep in the “cells.”

-The hottest place on earth in Ethiopia
+3. The hottest place on earth in Ethiopia

 Seriously, why do people live here?
 This super eerie wasteland is called the Danakil Depression, and it came about because not one, not two, but three tectonic plates combined to throw up some volcanoes and other weird unnatural stuff like boiling chemical lakes, hot springs, salt flats, and god knows what else.
-The depression only gets four to eight inches of rain a year and the average temperature year round here is 93 degrees F…. seriously, think about the for a minute.
+The depression only gets four to eight inches of rain a year and the average temperature year round is 93 degrees F…. seriously, think about the for a minute.

 Still, though, the Afar people of Ethiopia have made this inhospitable place their home.
 How?
 By walking weeks at a time to sell salt at “local” markets, and, oh yeah, by adapting over the centuries to need less food and water than other humans.
 You know, normal stuff.

-The highest city on earth in Peru… where miners work for free
+4. The highest city on earth in Peru… where miners work for free

 I currently live in Peru, and wondered why tourists weren’t visiting La Rinconada, let alone why I had never even heard of it.
 A quick google search told me why: because it’s depressing as hell.
 La Rinconada sits at over 15,000 ft. and has no running water or sewage.
 Oh, and the population of 30,000 people are all working their hands to the bone in the super dangerous mercury filled gold mines… children included.

-This futuristic city in the UAE
+5. This futuristic city in the UAE

 The United Arab Emirates is famous for Dubai, but did you also know they have a crazy futuristic city as well?
 Located in Abu Dhabi, Masdar City is what happens when you have a lot of money and nothing to do with it.

-The goal of Masdar city is to be as eco-friendly as possible to become the first zero-carbon city, so it boasts self driving cars, solar powered everything, a wall around the city to regulate temperatures and even a giant wind tunnel in the center to cool it down.
+The goal of Masdar city is to be as eco-friendly as possible and become the first zero-carbon city, so it boasts self driving cars, solar powered everything, a wall around the city to regulate temperatures and even a giant wind tunnel in the center to cool it down.

-The hidden underground town in Australia
+6. The hidden underground town in Australia

-Check Out Our Latest Posts!
+Check Out These Related Posts!